-The University uses several forms to assistant in the advising process for graduate degree candidates.
-These forms may be obtained from department advisers.
-The forms properly executed provide general directions for matriculation at the University.
+The University/Graduate Studies uses several forms to assist in the advising process for graduate degree candidates.
+These forms may be obtained from departmental advisers or at www.jsums.edu/graduateschool/graduate-forms/ The forms, when properly executed, provide general directions for matriculation at the University.
 Each form must be completed under the direction of the student's adviser.

 Degree Plan (Degree Audit).
 It contains principal program requirements, thereby serving as a checklist for the candidate.
+Submission to the Graduate school is not required.

 Application for Graduate Degree Candidacy.
-Complete this form after earning 12 semester hours (Masters and Specialist Degree) and GECE requirement (Master) or 80% of required coursework (Doctoral) and only when all admission and departmental requirements have been met.
+(Required) Complete this form after earning 12 semester hours (Masters and Specialist Degree) and the GECE requirement (Master) or 80% of required coursework (Doctoral) and only when all admission and departmental requirements have been met.
 The student also forms the committee for the dissertation, thesis or project at this time.